Essential DaVinci Resolve Project Settings (For Beginners!)

 This can sometimes result in black bars from the top (letterboxing) or the sides (pillar boxing) when your clip’s resolution is smaller than the timeline resolution.

-If you don’t want the black bars, then go to the “Inspector” and zoom in the clip to fill the entire screen.
+If you don’t want the black bars, then go to the “Inspector” and zoom in on the clip to fill the entire screen.

-Alternatively, you can select “Scale full frame with crop” option to zoom in on the clip which will also result in cropping of the media.
+Alternatively, you can select the “Scale full frame with crop” option to zoom in on the clip which will also result in cropping of the media.

 (For beginners, the default value “Scale entire image to fit” should be good enough to get started.)